BioJNO/BAnTr/README.md

 # BAnTr
-Scripts used in analysis and data vis of Barley Anther Transcriptome (BAnTr
+Scripts used in analysis and data visualisation of the Barley Anther Transcriptome (BAnTr)